 In addition to his administrative experience, Dr. Lane has also served as an adjunct professor in the College of Education at The University of Texas at Arlington, adjunct professor in the Behavioral and Social Sciences department at Tarrant County College-Southeast Campus, and has served as an on-site reviewer for the Southern Association of Colleges and Schools (SACS).
 He has also conducted extensive research on traditional-age, low-income, African-American and Hispanic students in the State of Texas and has published two doctoral dissertations that focus on access to higher education, affordability, need-based vs. merit-based aid, college persistence, and student success.

-Dr. Lane is also active in the community and serves on the Amegy’s Advisory Board, United Way Board, South Montgomery County Woodlands Chamber of Commerce, Greater Conroe/Lake Conroe Area Chamber of Commerce, Greater Conroe Economic Development Council, and Education for Tomorrow Alliance board of directors.
+Dr. Lane is also active in the community and serves on the Amegy’s Advisory Board, United Way Board, South Montgomery County Woodlands Chamber of Commerce, Greater Conroe/Lake Conroe Area Chamber of Commerce, Greater Conroe Economic Development Council, SMU Education Policy and Leadership Advisory Board, and Education for Tomorrow Alliance board of directors.